Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups: Ideal zeta functions of -Lie algebras and Higman's PORC conjecture

 When $a=b=0$, then these conditions force $m_{1,1}=m_{2,2}=m_{3,3}=m_{4,4}=m_{5,5}=0$, but leave $m_{6,6}$ free:

 One can easily see that as before, $m_{6,6}=1$ gives $p$ ideals of index $p^6$, and $m_{6,6}=0$ gives one ideal of index $p^7$, which proves part (2). \end{proof}

-\begin{rem} Vaughan-Lee proved in \cite[Theorem 2]{VL/18} that if we choose integers $a,b\neq0$ coprime to $p$ such that the Galois group of the polynomial $g(T)=T^3-aT-b$ over the rationals is $S_{3}$ then the order of the automorphism group of $G_{(p,a,b)}$ is not a PORC function of $p$.
-Our result shows that enumerating the ideals of $L_{(p,a,b)}(\Fp)$ (or the normal subgroups of $G_{(p,a,b)}$) do not capture this subtle behaviour of the automorphisms.
-Similar to previous examples, we do not $\zeta_{L_(p,a,b)(\Zp)}^{\triangleleft}(s)$ yet. \end{rem}
+\begin{rem} Vaughan-Lee proved in \cite[Theorem 2]{VL/18} that if we choose integers $a,b\neq0$ coprime to $p$ such that the Galois group of the polynomial $g(T)=T^3-aT-b$ over the rationals is $S_{3}$, then the order of the automorphism group of $G_{(p,a,b)}$ is non-PORC.
+Our result shows that enumerating the ideals of $L_{(p,a,b)}(\Fp)$ (or the normal subgroups of $G_{(p,a,b)}$) does not capture this subtle non-PORC behavior of the automorphisms.
+Unfortunately, we do not know $\zeta_{L_(p,a,b)(\Zp)}^{\triangleleft}(s)$ to compare yet. \end{rem}